botaurus/maya_meta_node/README.md

 and notes from here
 https://sites.google.com/site/mayariggingwiki/rigging-notes/modular-rigging/building-a-metadata-node-network

 This has not been used much, its just an initial pass.
-The red9 package has a more mature meta node.
-However, for my purposes, I found I had to do some ugly work arounds when using it.
+The red9 package has a more mature meta node - but I found I had to do some ugly work arounds when using it so I built this.
 # Usage

 ```